Peter I of Cyprus: Alexandria Crusade

-His father Hugh had attempted to stop his desire to lead a new crusade and retake Jerusalem, but upon his death Peter began his plans in earnest.
-He travelled through Europe attempting to garner support for his expeditions and on 11 October 1365 he led a mixed Cypriot and Western force of Crusaders on 70 ships to sack Alexandria (see Alexandrian Crusade).
-However, the European knights refused to follow him to attack Cairo, and he was obliged to return to Cyprus, the only permanent result of his expedition being the enmity of the Sultan of Egypt.
+Peter travelled through Europe attempting to garner support for his expeditions and on 11 October 1365 he led a mixed Cypriot and Western force of Crusaders on 70 ships to sack Alexandria (see Alexandrian Crusade).
+However, the mercenary troops refused to remain in Alexandria, and he was obliged to return to Cyprus, the only permanent result of his expedition being the enmity of the Sultan of Egypt.
 Reprisals followed against Christian merchants in Syria and Egypt, and Pope Urban V advised Peter to make peace with the Sultan after unsuccessfully attempting to raise support among the European monarchs.

 Attacks on Lebanon and Syria

 Peter continued his crusade, this time aiming to attack Beirut.
 However his military operations ended after intervention of the Venetians willing to offer Peter high compensations for his military preparations, in order to not attack Damascus.
 He raided Tripoli in January 1366, before the terms of service of his European reinforcements could expire.
 He attempted to again raise a force in Europe in 1368, but was unsuccessful.
 Urban V again counseled peace, and Peter was compelled to join the Pope and the Venetians in making a peace treaty with Egypt.

 The commerce with Middle East benefited Cyprus and because of Peter, Famagusta was one of the richest cities in the Mediterranean during his time.
 Some financier friends of Peter were rich tradesmen from Famagusta, who could influence him.
 The Sultan could no longer tolerate the insult of the capture of Alexandria and could not accept a friendly arrangement with Peter.
 The attack against Tripoli was a clear message to the Sultan; either he agreed a peace and could begin to trade, or he would suffer continued attacks.
 The sultan wanted to create a movement of distraction, so he strengthened the emirs of Asia Minor and assembled an army to attack Korikos.
 Peter reinforced the garrison in Korikos with new troops and they repulsed the Turkish attack.
 In May 1367, the garrison in Antalya revolted because of the delayed payment of their wages.
 Peter sailed there and imposed order, decapitating the ring leaders of the revolt.

 After it was agreed to make peace with the Sultan of Cairo, although it proved impossible to be signed.
-In late September 1367, there were other attacks on the Syrian coast, recapture and pillaging of Tripoli and other cities across the Syrian coast including Tartus and Baniyas.
+In late September 1367, there were other attacks on the Syrian coast, including Tripoli, Tartus, and Baniyas.
 However, the invading forces could not land at Latakia, due to a storm, then they moved north to attack Ayas, but opted not to storm the nearby castle, before returning to Famagusta, to raid Sidon and capture three merchantman ships and another vessel on the way back to Cyprus afterwards.
 As Leontios Makhairas writes, the reason that Peter could not keep Tripoli was because the city did not have walls.